 We started our day over in North Pacific Beach, parked near Palisades Park, and continued on the bluff trail toward Crystal Pier.

 The day was gorgeous, but even by the coast, it was hot!
-There was a storm building throughout the day, and the humidity was extreme.
+A storm built throughout the day, and the humidity was extreme.

-I wanted to go check out the San Diego River to see if there were any exciting birds, so we headed over to Hospitality Point Park.
-Around this area is where you can get great views of the river as well as the beginning of the Mission Bay inlet.
+I wanted to go check out the San Diego River to see if there were any exciting birds, so we headed to Hospitality Point Park.
+Around this area is where you can get great river views and the beginning of the Mission Bay inlet.

-Afterward, I was getting a bit worried about my mother-in-law due to the heat, so we headed over to South Mission Bay to rest on a couple of blankets for a while at Mission Point Park
+Afterward, I was getting a bit worried about my mother-in-law due to the heat, so we headed to South Mission Bay to rest on a couple of blankets at Mission Point Park for a while.

 If you like to fish, here is a prime spot!
 We ended our day over at Mission Beach Boardwalk to have a cup of coffee, which was awful, but the views were divine.